 In this series, we ask dietitians across Canada to answer your questions on nutrition and dietary support.
 We recently spoke with Mun Cho, a registered dietitian and food allergy mom of two based in Ontario.

-This month, Mun answers a question on oral allergy syndrome (OAS), also known as pollen food syndrome (PFS).
+This month, Mun answers a question on oral allergy syndrome (OAS), also known as pollen food allergy syndrome (PFAS).

-I’ve been diagnosed with OAS/PFS.
+I’ve been diagnosed with OAS/PFAS.
 What do I need to think about from a dietary perspective?

 Here are examples of possible pollen and food cross-reactivities:

 - Birch (spring) – apple, apricot, cherry, peach, pear, plum, kiwi, carrot, celery, parsley, peanut, soybean, almond and hazelnut